Taospirit/Project_rikirobot/README.md

 # Project_UAV
-This is for course design.
+This is a project for course design.